vitaly-t/pg-promise/README.md

 # About

-Built on top of [node-postgres] and its connection pool, this library enhances the callback interface with promises, while extending the protocol to a higher level, with automated connections and transactions management.
+Built on top of [node-postgres] and its connection pool, this library enhances the callback interface with promises, while extending the protocol to a higher level, with automated connections, and transactions management.

 In addition, the library provides:

-* its own, more flexible query formatting
+* a very flexible query formatting engine
+* automatic support for ES6 generators + ES7 `async/await`
 * events reporting for connectivity, errors, queries, etc.
-* support for all popular promise libraries + ES6 generators
 * declarative approach to controlling query results
 * extensive support for external SQL files
+* support for all popular promise libraries

 # Documentation